 Act Before You Are Ready

 One of the best ways to put your back against the wall is to take action before you are ready.
-Now this doesn’t mean to just go and jump off a cliff with out a safety net.
-Sometimes it is better to act before you think you are ready.
+This doesn’t mean to just go and jump off a cliff with out a safety net-but sometimes acting rash will payoff.

 What To Do Now